Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/Flickbike.md

 At the moment Flickbike is not integrated using one of the supported protocols.

-Flickbike should offer the data using one of the standards: GBFS, MDS or TOMP.
+Flickbike should offer the data using one of the standards: MDS or GBFS.

 ### Add vehicle type